Leonard Matlovich: Legacy

 When I was in the military, they gave me a medal for killing two men and a discharge for loving one."

+Matlovich's case is remembered as being a divisive issue in the 1970s gay liberation movement in America, where several LGBTQ groups ideologically differed on whether to support his effort to remain in the U.S. military while being openly gay.
+Activist Howard Wallace brought the issue in front of a meeting of the Bay Area Gay Liberation group on December 4, 1975 leading to heated debate among the organization, which ultimately decided not to take a public stance.
+As a consequence, Howard Wallace and Claud Wynne created their own organization inspired by Matlovich, called the Coalition to Defend Gays in the Military.

 Before his death, Matlovich donated his personal papers and memorabilia to the GLBT Historical Society, a museum, archives and research center in San Francisco.
 The society has featured Matlovich's story in two exhibitions: "Out Ranks: GLBT Military Service From World War II to the Iraq War", which opened in June 2007 at the society's South of Market gallery space, and "Our Vast Queer Past: Celebrating San Francisco's GLBT History", which opened in January 2011 at the society's GLBT History Museum in the Castro District.

 A bronze plaque in his memory was installed near the entrance of the apartment in which he once lived at the corner of 18th and Castro Streets in San Francisco.
-In October 2012, another, larger bronze memorial plaque was installed on Chicago's Halsted Street as a part of the Legacy Walk, an "outdoor museum" of LGBT historical figures including Milk, Wilde, Barbara Gittings, Bayard Rustin, and Alan Turing, and the Legacy Project Education Initiative in Illinois public schools.
+In October 2012, another, larger bronze memorial plaque was installed on Chicago's Halsted Street as a part of the Legacy Walk, an "outdoor museum" of LGBTQ historical figures including Milk, Wilde, Barbara Gittings, Bayard Rustin, and Alan Turing, and the Legacy Project Education Initiative in Illinois public schools.

 San Francisco resident Michael Bedwell, a close friend and the original executor of Matlovich's estate, created a website in honor of Matlovich and other gay U.S. veterans.
 The site includes a history of the ban on gay and bisexual people in the U.S. military both before and after its transformation into "Don't Ask, Don't Tell", and illustrates the role that gay veterans fighting the ban played in the earliest development of the gay rights movement in the United States.